-MCSO has continued its efforts to hire civilian investigators and has contracted with an outside consulting firm that is providing further investigative support.
-It has also been increasing its administrative staff who support the investigators' work.
-At the end of this quarter, PSB staff consisted of 46 investigators (excluding criminal investigators and investigators utilized outside of MCSO).
+of 46 investigators (excluding criminal investigators and investigators utilized outside of MCSO).
 PSB continues to hire and fill administrative support staff positions.
 PSB continues to assign additional administrative investigations to Jensen Hughes for investigation.
 Filling vacant sworn and detention positions has been and continues to be difficult for PSB and for MCSO officewide due to the current employment conditions.
-There are currently no vacant sworn or detention investigator positions within the PSB.
+There is currently no vacant sworn investigator positions within PSB.
+There is, however, currently one open detention Sgt. investigator position.

 The efforts to increase PSB staff and consultant support have been one part of MCSO's effort to reduce the backlog of administrative investigations that has developed while implementing the Orders.
 MCSO believes that hiring more staff is part of the solution, but other issues also need to be addressed.
 On November 8, 2022, the Court entered an order finding the Sheriff in civil contempt because of the backlog of administrative investigations.
-(Third Order (Doc.
-2827) at 1.)
+(Doc.
+2827 ¶ 1.)
 The Court's Third Order requires a minimum of 39 investigators in PSB.
-(Id. at ¶ 340.)
+(Id. ¶ 340.)